gray rectangle with angle

 • Some factoring companies offer other back-office accounting services, such as accounts payable and human resource management for a small fee.

-Factoring companies make money by charging a factoring fee, which is usually a flat percentage of each invoice you factor.
+Factoring companies charge a factoring fee, which is usually a flat percentage of each invoice you factor.
 Generally, fees range from 1.15% to 3.5% per month.
 This can vary based on the type of factoring you choose and the number of invoices (and dollar amounts) of each invoice you factor.

 It’s essential to pay attention to the fee structure when you talk to a factoring company.
-Some include additional fees for some services, including:
+Some factoring companies may charge additional fees for some services, including:

 • The amount or number of invoices you are factoring